xinsun12/SNMpaper-DataCodes/README.md

-## This repository contains Python, Matlab, and Fortran scripts and data used to generate the figures presented in the paper "Microbial Interactions Matter for Biogeochemistry: Nitrite Consumers Induce Nitrite Accumulation"
+## This repository contains Python, Matlab, and Fortran scripts and data used to generate the figures presented in the paper "Microbial Nitrite Consumers Induce Nitrite Accumulation in Marine Oxygen Minimum Zones"

 ### 1. Scripts
 #### A. Scripts for model runs (outputs of these model runs are available, see 2.
 Data files below)